-Michael Taroudakis is a Professor in the Department of Mathematics and Applied Mathematics of the University of Crete.
+Michael Taroudakis is a Professor Emeritus of the Department of Mathematics and Applied Mathematics of the University of Crete.
 He is also a member of the Institute of Applied and Computational Mathematics (IACM) of the Foundation for Research & Technology-Hellas (FORTH).

 Taroudakis M.I., Tzagkarakis G., Tsakalidis P.: “Classification of acoustic signals using the statistics of the 1-D wavelet transform coefficients” Journal of the Acoustical Society of America Vol. 119, pp 1396-1405 (2006).